Oseltamivir/latency_bench/README.md

         <img src="pics/manual_workflow.png" width=50% height=50%>

     - ### [Self-hosted vLLM Latency](.github/workflows/empheral-runner.yml)
         - Uses an already running instance as a github self hosted runner.
+[This script](startup.sh) needs to be run to set up the instance as a self hosted runner.

         <img src="pics/runner.png" width=80% height=80%>
     - All workflows follow up the benchmark with: